MarkusThielker/next-ory/README.md

 Get started with the Ory stack quickly and easily.

 > [!Warning]
-> This project is work in progress.
-There is no guarantee that everything will work as it should and breaking changes in
+> This project is currently unmaintained.
+Feel free to fork it and continue development. <br/>
-> the future are possible.
+> If you do so hit me up and I will link the fork in this README.

 The goal of this project is to create an easy-to-use setup to self-host the [Ory](https://www.ory.sh) stack with all its components.
 It will contain an authentication UI, implementing all self-service flows for Ory Kratos and Ory Hydra, as